Ndindakikoma/alx-pre_course/0x01-git/README.md

-ALX, is such a greta school!
+ALX, is such a great school!
 !